-In preparation choose 5 headlines from the previous week this should act as a prompt on questions to debate or at least ask them why some people might agree with the headlines and why some people might disagree.
+In preparation, choose some headlines from the previous week.
+Ask the students why some people might agree with the headlines and why some people might disagree, and see if any can serve as a prompt for a full debate.

 For example: